alechenninger/blog/posts/fakes.md

 if you replaced the dependency with a mock, and what is the point of tests if not to discover bugs before production?

-I also picked an extreme example.
-In practice, tests at lower levels get much more detailed, thoroughly testing all branches in your domain objects, since that's where most of your business logic is (or should be) anyway.
+I also illustrated the worst of it.
+In practice, tests at lower levels get much more detailed than upper levels, thoroughly testing all branches in your domain objects, since that's where most of your business logic is (or should be) anyway.
 Individual upper layers likely won't be able to reach all those branches, and don't really need to try.
 As a result, you end up with a familiar test pyramid, with lots of small, fast tests, and fewer larger, slow tests.

 <div class="separator" style="clear: both;"><a href="https://1.bp.blogspot.com/-3FD0rEPXtDg/X58wwHQqwdI/AAAAAAAAWdw/5tmFjNH0khojczBXEsslNYlfIVXnr7GXACLcBGAsYHQ/s0/Test%2Bpyramid.png" style="display: block; padding: 1em 0; text-align: center; "><img alt="" border="0" data-original-height="426" data-original-width="694" src="https://1.bp.blogspot.com/-3FD0rEPXtDg/X58wwHQqwdI/AAAAAAAAWdw/5tmFjNH0khojczBXEsslNYlfIVXnr7GXACLcBGAsYHQ/s0/Test%2Bpyramid.png"/></a></div>